Blog

 We also want to address some special considerations for three specific groups of MBA applicants.

-First, if you have already earned a graduate degree (e.g., Master’s in Management, Master’s in Engineering), that is also part of your academic record.
+First, if you have already earned a graduate degree (e.g., Master’s in Management, Master’s in Engineering), that degree is also part of your academic record.
 Although making class average comparisons for master’s program GPAs is more difficult, having a weak GPA could still be a hurdle.
 On the other hand, a strong master’s program GPA can offer a nice boost to your academic profile.
 Most business schools ask you to list all undergraduate and graduate institutions you have attended, so if you started a master’s program but did not complete it, you will still need to include this information in your application and explain the situation in an optional essay.

 Third, if you were ever put on academic probation, involved in an academic or disciplinary hearing, or dismissed from a school, you must be up-front about the situation and carefully craft an optional essay to explain the circumstances.
 These kinds of academic violations can be a significant concern for admissions committees.
-Depending on the severity of the issue(s), you might even want to consult legal counsel.
+Depending on the severity of the issue(s), you might choose to consult legal counsel.

 onTrack by mbaMission